YvesDelerm/SYExercise/README.md

 Focus has been set on code and simplicity rather than on design, because it is easier to follow a design mock-up from a designer than to create clean code for complex features

-One bonus (sticky headers) is still in progress

 Main libraries used are :
 - Android architecture components for viewmodel
 - Retrofit for API